LetsDoVideo/iso-for-obs/README.md

 7. Add additional **Zoom Participant** sources for more feeds
 8. Add a **Zoom Screenshare** source to capture active screenshares

-> **Note:** When the plugin connects, the Zoom client will open on your desktop — this is expected and useful.
+> **Note:** When the plugin connects, the Zoom client will open on your desktop.
+This is expected and useful.
 Place it on a secondary monitor to keep an eye on all meeting participants, including those not currently in your OBS scene.
 Audio from the Zoom meeting will automatically appear in OBS as Desktop Audio, ready to use in your stream or recording.

 ---